 Figure 33.
-Diel presence of sperm whale clicks, indicated by blue dots, in one minute bins at site CB (left), AB (middle), and QN (right).
+Diel presence of sperm whale clicks, indicated by blue dots, in one-minute bins at site CB (left) and KOA (right).

-Detections in 2015 were logged as encounters in 2015 and individual clicks in 2017.
-Gray vertical shading denotes nighttime and gray horizontal shading denotes absence of acoustic data.
+Light red shading represents times where ships were present and sperm whales could not be detected if they were present.
+Gray vertical shading denotes nighttime and transparent blue horizontal shading denotes absence of acoustic data.